jdbernard/fiber-orm/README.rst

 ===============

 Many of the Fiber ORM macros expect a database object type to be passed.
-In the example above the `fiber_orm.DbConnPool`_ object is used as database object type (aliased as `TodoDB`).
+In the example above the `pool.DbConnPool`_ object is used as database object type (aliased as `TodoDB`).
 This is the intended usage pattern, but anything can be passed as the database object type so long as there is a defined `withConn` template that provides an injected `conn: DbConn` object